Skip to content

 Cgroups

-A Pod requests resources through it's spec.containers[*].resources fields.
+A Pod requests resources through its spec.containers[*].resources fields.

 $ systemctl status